 Once you’ve used your ebook to create the scripts for your online course, you’re ready to begin creating your course content.

-This can look like a combination of talking head videos, slideshows, audio recordings or anything in between.
+Also, this can look like a combination of talking head videos, slideshows, audio recordings or anything in between.

-In the past we’ve talked a lot on how to best create your online course content, so feel free to peruse a few of these resources:
+In the past, we’ve talked a lot on how to best create your online course content, so feel free to peruse a few of these resources:

-When it comes to creating an online course, people who have written ebooks already have the upperhand because you’ve already done so much of the preparation.
+Overall, when it comes to creating an online course, people who have written ebooks already have the upperhand because you’ve already done so much of the preparation.
 Have you ever written an ebook?
 Will you be turning it into an online course?